 Polish and Condition Leather

 To restore and condition natural and oiled leather uppers, use a commercial shoe polish in a matching color.
 This will remove most scuffs.
+Be careful, though, because the polish will stain.
 To keep the leather pliable, use a leather conditioner following product directions.
 This is especially important if your shoes have been rain-soaked.

 Brighten Any Patent Leather